lemlac/mulem/docs/reference.md

 setInt(as n)                      -- out parameter
 ```

-Languages that use return values for this kind of thing (`n = setInt()`) imply the value comes out of the function through the normal return channel, which is misleading when the mechanism is actually a reference parameter. `setInt(as n)` makes the call-site declaration explicit without requiring you to pre-declare a `mut` variable just to hand it in.
+Languages that use return values for this kind of thing (`n = setInt()`) imply the value comes out of the function through the normal return channel, which is misleading when the mechanism is actually a reference parameter. `setInt(as n)` makes the call-site declaration explicit without requiring you to pre-declare a `mu` variable just to hand it in.

 ### Optional Parameters